samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 The aircraft takes off carrying certain weight.
 There are three weights that matter for now:

-- Fuel: you start with some fuel on board, fly around in two, three circles and end with some reserve fuel left (according to strict regulations, but lets not involve them).
+- Fuel: you start with some fuel on board, fly around in two, three circles and end with some reserve fuel left (according to strict requirements, but lets not involve them).
 - Payload: cargo, weapons, passengers, etc.
 - Empty weight: the weight of the aircraft without payload or fuel.

-The numbers are pretty easy to find for any aircraft.
-These are assigned as properties of the aircraft, and you end up with something like this:
+These numbers are pretty easy to find for any aircraft.
+These will be considered as properties of the aircraft, and you end up with something like:

 ```
 //inside aircraft class